vidhi-sajnani/interacting-residue-detection/README.md

 This folder consists of the following files:
 - final_training.csv
 - training_fasta_seqs.fasta
-- NetSurfP_RelSASA_output.csv

 The file training_fasta_seqs.fasta has the fasta sequences of all the PDBID chains chosen for the training dataset.
 These were collected from RCSB PDB (https://www.rcsb.org/downloads/fasta).
-NetSurfP_RelSASA_output.csv consists of the RelSASA values for these protein chains found using NetSurfP 3.0 via a web server (https://services.healthtech.dtu.dk/services/NetSurfP-3.0/).
 The file final_training.csv consists of the training dataset with all the features collected using the code in the feature_collection folder.
-It also has the label values from PDBSum (indicating if the residue is interacting or not), leaving us with only 70 unique protein chains in the dataset instead of 100.
+It also has the label values from PDBSum (indicating if the residue is interacting or not) obtained from the code in the feature_collection folder.
+This is used as the input into the supervised ML models.

 ## -junction_propensity